MISSION 2024- Laos & Vietnam

 Second, would be to purchase school uniforms for children.
 These could be passed down to other children year to year as long as they are in good condition.
 However, there is an ongoing problem in villages with retaining teachers so the entire education issue probably requires more research.
 I can’t completely confirm this number but an estimated cost to send one child to school is maybe $300 per year.

-I plan to keep my GO FUND ME account open indefinitely for anyone that is interested in contributing to my ongoing efforts at Kok Mak village.
+I plan to keep my GO FUND ME account open indefinitely for anyone that is interested in contributing to my ongoing humanitarian aid at Kok Mak.

 Next, the information below is related to Colonel Carter Luna and what I discovered this year in the area where he became MIA in 1969.
-It also relates to other MIAs if you absorb the information in broader terms.
+It also relates to other MIAs.

-After spending time in Ban Kok Mak the village chief (naiban) accompanied us to the surrounding areas of interest to me.
+After spending time in Ban Kok Mak the village chief (nai ban) accompanied us to the surrounding areas of interest to me.
 Before detailing what we encountered I’ll provide some background information from my research to help put today’s activity in perspective.
-I’ve put dates in red for emphasis… time has and is slipping away to recover the remaining 1577 1576 (as of May 2024) MIAs from the Vietnam War, 282 of them are in Laos.
+I’ve put dates in red for emphasis… time has and is slipping away to recover the remaining 1574 1573 (as of 09 OCT 2024) MIAs from the Vietnam War.

 Background– In 2013 the DPAA (Defense POW MIA Accounting Agency- an agency within the Dept. of Defense who investigates and conducts recovery missions of MIAs in Vietnam, Cambodia and Laos) was led to a possible burial site of Colonel Carter Luna by a former NVA soldier.
 This soldier who fought in this area during the war indicated that Colonel Luna was buried between two NVA fighting positions.
 An excavation took place that covered an area of 480 sq. meters, at a depth of 71 centimeters/28 in. in an effort to locate and recover remains.
 No evidence or remains were found during this excavation.